NovatecConsulting/tc-showcase-rabbitmq/README.md

 As mentioned in the paragraph above, the SwiftMQ client does not offer a method to send data in the data section of AMQP 1-0 messages.
 In contradiction to this, it is possible to read data from the data section and therefore, to receive messages that were sent using AMQP 0-9-1.

+## Queue Properties: Auto-deletion, Exclusivity, TTL and Durability
+1. auto-delete
+Queues declared with the auto-delete property will be deleted when all consumers have finished using it.
+The last consumer can be cancelled explicitly (channel.basicCancel(consumerTag)) or by closing its channel (session in case of SwiftMQ).

+2. exclusive
+Exclusive queues can only be accessed by the current connection.
+Therefore, they are deleted as soon as the connection(!) closes.
+It is not possible to declare an exclusive queue from an external connection.
+This is also the reason why it is not possible to declare an exlusive queue using the RabbitMQ Java client and to subscribe to it with an AMQP 1.0 client connection.

+3. TTL
+The TTL-property can be used to avoid deletion of queues in cases when a consumer shortly disconnects and then re-connects to the queue.
+The corresponding queue will only be deleted if it stays unused for the defined time limit.

+4. durable
+Metadata of durable queues is stored on disk while metadata of transient queues is stored in memory.
+Therefore, transient queues and their messages will not be recovered after node restart.